paulmossman/easy-aws-privacy-vpn/docs/Roadmap.md

 # EAPV Roadmap

-## Windows eapv-<Region>-aws-backend.bat script file
+## Windows eapv-<Region Code>-aws-backend.bat script file

 A version of the bash script that works on Windows.

-PowerShell scripts require
+PowerShell scripts don't easily run from the command-line by default, so use a batch file.

 ## Include a new VPC in the per-Region setup